purplehippo911/Multi-step_form/vueApp/README.md

 ### Useful resources

 - [Blog article about how to make a circle in CSS](https://blog.hubspot.com/website/css-border-radius-circle) - This helped me with making a perfectly round circle.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Mozilla DOCs](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas) - This is an amazing article which helped me to recall how to use `grid-template-areas` and `grid-areas` for aligning multiple elements in Grid.
+I'd recommend this website to anyone  that needs help understanding things and concepts in CSS, JavaScript and HTML.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Vue Router Docs](https://router.vuejs.org/guide/#router-view) - This is an amazing article which helped me to recall how to use Vue Router correctly to route to different views in my app.
+- [Take control of background images by Kevin Powell](https://www.youtube.com/watch?v=3T_Jy1CqH9k) - This is a amazing video which helped me to understand how to use `background-image`'s correctly without the picture being cropped to much and how to make the images look better.

 ## Author